bajamircea/bajamircea.github.io/_posts/2021-08-24-deduction-axioms.markdown

 axiom.
 An axiom is in effect a kind of additional assumption.

 Others are axiom schemas, e.g. A1.
 They define an infinite set of axioms.
-E.g. in $$A \to (B \to A)$$ you can replace $$A$$ and $$B$$ with any formula.
+E.g. in $$A \to (B \to A)$$ you can replace $$A$$ and $$B$$ with any formula, each time you do so you instantiate a specific axiom that matches the axiom schema.
 To use it in a deduction, you need to identify the axiom schema and the formulas used as replacements.

-The third kind we used are inference rules, e.g. MP and Gen. They have the form of one or more premises (above the horizontal line) and a conclusion (under the horizontal line).
-To use the conclusion if an inference rule in a deduction, you need to identify the inference rule and the previous positions at which the premises occur, in the sequence of formulas of the deduction.
+The third kind we used are rules of inference, e.g. MP and Gen. They have the form of one or more premises (above the horizontal line) and a conclusion (under the horizontal line).
+To use the conclusion if a rule of inference in a deduction, you need to identify the rule of inference and the previous positions at which the premises occur, in the sequence of formulas of the deduction.

+One can think of axioms and axiom schemas of special cases of rules of inference with no premises.

 # Sample propositional calculus

-The first group of postulates (axiom schemas A1 to A3 and the inference rule MP) can be used separately to create a **formal system for propositional calculus**.
+The first group of postulates (axiom schemas A1 to A3 and the rule of inference MP) can be used separately to create a **formal system for propositional calculus**.
 This is the kind of formal system where formulas are linked by logical operators like $$\lnot$$ (logical not), $$\&$$ (and), $$\lor$$